Looking for the best things to do in Sonoma? This was our second visit, and we discovered there’s so much more to Sonoma than wine.

 Best Places to Stay in Sonoma

 During our visit, we stayed at the Highlands Resort in Guerneville.
 We stayed in a cute cabin with a fireplace and jacuzzi.
-Plus, it was a few mins walking distance from great food and shops.
-For other options, check the map below.
+Plus, it’s a short walk from great food and shops.
+For other hotel options, check the map below.

 - Don’t just go for the wine.
 We all know Sonoma is known for its vineyards, but they’re also famous for plenty of other things like their apples and farm-to-table dining.